St Martin’s Church

 The Mayor and Corporation not only appointed the Rector of this church, but also four City Lecturers.

-The demolition of the church upset the last City Rector, Carteret Fletcher, who started his history of the church with the words: “The Street Improver’s besom of destruction having just swept from the face of Oxford its oldest parish church, in which the Mayor and Corporation for more than three centuries regularly attended public worship”.
+The 1822 church was demolished in 1896.
+This upset the last City Rector, Carteret Fletcher, who started his history of the church with the words: “The Street Improver’s besom of destruction having just swept from the face of Oxford its oldest parish church, in which the Mayor and Corporation for more than three centuries regularly attended public worship”.

 The Mayor’s seat (now in the Town Hall) and the fourteenth-century font (now in St Michael’s Church) were moved from St Martin’s to All Saints, the new city church.
 The font (below) is carved with eight figures of bishops and saints.